open-mmlab/mmdetection/docs/tutorials/pytorch2onnx.md

 ## The Parameters of Non-Maximum Suppression in ONNX Export

 In the process of exporting the onnx model, we set some parameters for the NMS op to control the number of output bounding boxes.
-The following will introduce the parameters settings of the NMS op in the supported models, you can set these parameters through `--cfg-options`.
+The following will introduce the parameters settings of the NMS op in the supported models.
+You can set these parameters through `--cfg-options`.

 - `nms_pre`: The number of boxes before NMS when pytorch forward inference.
 The default setting is `1000`.